xebialabs-community/xld-ansible-step-plugin/README.md

 ## Overview

-The xld-ansible-step-plugin plugin is a XL Deploy plugin that adds capability to use call [Ansible](https://www.ansible.com/) module as a step.
+The xld-ansible-step-plugin plugin is a XL Deploy plugin that adds capability to use call [Ansible](https://www.ansible.com/) module and roles.

 ## Requirements